 In color theory the mixture of all three subtractive primaries, cyan, yellow, and magenta should create black, but colorants react differently than light energy.
 Since they cannot absorb all wavelengths due to their chemical makeup, they tend to yield a dark muddy brown when combined.
 This near black is referred to as process black.
 A true black is often added to process colors in printing.

 A camera with a special lens designed to photograph 2-dimensional objects and render them in high contrast is called a process camera.
 They come in vertical and horizontal models depending on the type of work to be done.
 They are most often employed in the production of halftones for printing plates.
 Before photographing an image a halftone filter is place in front of the camera’s lens.
 Different types of filters can reproduce an image in dots of varying sizes or same size dots in different densities of area.
 If the image is to be printed in color a series of photographs are taken with color filters to create four negatives for each CYMK color.
 Process cameras only came into use in the late 1930’s after a stable high grain color film (Kodachrome) was invented.
 Digital scanners have now replaced much of the work done by process cameras.

 The job of a proofer in the printing trades was to create a trial proof of a color image made from multiple inked substrates.
-He would then examine the image and correct any faults before it went into full production.
+He would then examine the image and correct any faults on the individual plates before it went into full production.
 This was extremely important in chromolithography where many stones carrying different colors were used to create a single print.
 Today much of this task has been automated.